green-coding-solutions/eco-ci-energy-estimation/README.md

           task: start-measurement
  ```

+### Support for dedicated runners / non-standard machines

+This plugin is primarily designed for the [GitHub Shared Runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources) and comes with their energy values already pre-calculated.

+All the values for supported machines are found in the [power-data](https://github.com/green-coding-solutions/eco-ci-energy-estimation/tree/main/power-data) folder.

+The heavy work to get this values is done by [Cloud Energy](https://github.com/green-coding-solutions/cloud-energy) (See below for details).

+If you want to support a custom machine you need to create one of these files and load it into Eco-CI.

+Here is an exemplary command to create the power data for the basic **4 CPU** GitHub Shared Runner (at the time of writing 13.
+June 2024).

+`python3 xgb.py --tdp 280 --cpu-threads 128 --cpu-cores=64 --cpu-make "amd" --release-year=2021 --ram 512 --cpu-freq=2450 --cpu-chips=1 --vhost-ratio=0.03125 --dump-hashmap > github_EPYC_7763_4_CPU_shared.sh`

+The following would be the command for [Gitlab Shared Runners](https://docs.gitlab.com/ee/ci/runners/hosted_runners/linux.html) (at the time of writing 13.
+June 2024)

+`python3 xgb.py --tdp 240 --cpu-threads 128 --cpu-cores=64 --cpu-make "amd" --release-year=2021 --ram 512 --cpu-freq=2250 --cpu-chips=1 --vhost-ratio=0.015625 --dump-hashmap > gitlab_EPYC_7B12_saas-linux-small-amd64.txt`

+Gitlab uses an AMD EPYC 7B12 according to [our findings](https://www.green-coding.io/case-studies/cpu-utilization-usefulness/)

+You can see how the machine specs must be supplied to [Cloud Energy](https://github.com/green-coding-solutions/cloud-energy) and also, since the runners are shared, you need to supply the splitting ratio that is used.

+Since GitHub for instance uses an `AMD EPYC 7763`, which only comes with 64 cores and 128 threads, and gives you **4 CPUs** the assumption is
+that the splitting factor is `4/128 = 0.03125`.

+An uncertainty is if Hyper-Threading / SMT is turned on or off, but we believe it is reasonable to assume that for Shared runners they will turn it on as it generally increases
+throughput and performance in shared environments.

+If you have trouble finding out the splitting factor for your system: Open an issue!
+We are happy to help!!

+Once you have the file ready we are happy to merge it in through a PR!
+In future versions we also plan to include a loading mechanism, where you can just
+ingest a file from your repository without having to upstream it with us.
+But since this is a community open source plugin upstream is preferred, right :)

 ### GitLab:
 To use Eco-CI in your GitLab pipeline, you must first include a reference to the eco-ci-gitlab.yml file as such:
 ```